johnedstone/bitnami-wordpress-migration/Readme.md

 ```

 In this custom.conf file you might have an include path
-to files written by other plugins, such as W3Cache writes nginx.conf
+to files written by other plugins, such as W3Cache which creates nginx.conf
 These plugins might require you to add a define statement, too,
 in wp-config.php
 ```